alitaami/EShopping-Microservice/README.md

     Project`s Architecture :
  <img width="1040" alt="221078010-61bd0cc8-af27-473a-9e96-9199668cd9d7" src="https://github.com/alitaami/EShopping-Microservice/assets/116227297/af0454ae-d8a4-46a4-a355-8e78eabac64e">

+ --

-if you wanna test the project;first you should clone it in your pc, then you can run this command in the project`s path :
+and if you wanna test the project;first you should clone it in your pc, then you can run this command in the project`s path :

-<h1>docker-compose up -d --build</h1>
+<h6>docker-compose up -d --build</h6>